If You Are A Beginner to Opera, Pagliacci is The Opera to See

 and the plot of the opera Pagliacci by Leoncavallo.

-Find out the details of the controversy surrounding Leoncavallo and the clown plot for Pagliacci and view an opera video clip of the opening scene.
+Find out the details of the controversy surrounding Leoncavallo and the clown plot for Pagliacci.

 Contacts